My parents are considering equity release...

 Before you talk to your parents about equity release, it’s a good idea to learn as much as you can about it.
 Here are some helpful guides and resources to help you understand the ins and outs of equity release.

 - While some plans may enable your parents to make provisions for the family when they’re gone, you may not be able to inherit their home or its full sale value

 - Equity release will increase your parents’ income, which could disqualify them from certain means-tested benefits

 - Your parents’ income could be adequately improved by checking whether they receive all the state benefits and grants they are entitled to

 - There will be some legal proceedings to arrange, similar to when you buy or sell a house – so there will be some legal fees to pay

 - Your parents could obtain similar amounts of money by selling their home and moving to a smaller one

-- There may be an early repayment charge if your parents settle their lifetime mortgage early, the details of which will be explained by an independent expert adviser
+- There may be an early repayment charge if your parents settle their lifetime mortgage early, the details of which will be explained by an expert adviser

-- If equity release is not suitable for your parents, the independent expert adviser will tell them and suggest possible alternative solutions
+- If equity release is not suitable for your parents, the expert adviser will tell them and suggest possible alternative solutions

 Make sure your parents seek advice